Training

 OSHA 10 Construction

 This OSHA Outreach Training Program provides training for workers and employers on the recognition, avoidance, abatement, and prevention of safety and health hazards in workplaces.
 The program also provides information regarding workers' rights, employer responsibilities, and how to file a complaint.
 The 10-hour class is intended to provide workers with awareness of common job-related safety and health hazards in the construction environment.
 Trainees who complete this course will receive a course completion card, which does not expire.
-This is a two day class with no makeup days for any time missed.
-Complete attendance is required in order to receive credit for course completion.
+This is a two-day class with no makeup days for any time missed.
+Complete attendance is required to receive credit for course completion.

 *Pre-requisite/class pairing: None